QUALIFICATION OF SERVICE PROVIDERS

 Purchase of Hearing Aids:

 A rehabilitation teacher may purchase hearing aids when no similar benefit exists.
-If a client has a hearing impairment and no similar benefits are available, less expensive devices such as the A200 or the One-to-One Communicator shall be considered first.
+Client must sign the hearing aid invoice before submittal to State Office for payment.
+If a client has a hearing impairment and no similar benefits are available, less expensive devices such as the A200 or the Pocket Talker may be considered first.

 Purchase of Duplicate Equipment: